 * Plan sponsors should consult a financial professional before selecting an investment option other than a target date series as a qualified default investment alternative (QDIA).

-2From March 13, 1973, through December 31, 1987, the MSCI World Index was used as New Perspective Fund’s index because the MSCI ACWI did not exist.
+‡From March 13, 1973, through December 31, 1987, the MSCI World Index was used as New Perspective Fund’s index because the MSCI ACWI did not exist.
 MSCI ACWI is a free float-adjusted market capitalization-weighted index that is designed to measure results of more than 40 developed and emerging equity markets.
 MSCI World Index is a free float-adjusted market capitalization-weighted index that is designed to measure results of more than 20 developed equity markets.
-MSCI World Index results reflect dividends net of withholding taxes, and MSCI ACWI results reflect dividends gross of withholding taxes through December 31, 2000, and dividends net of withholding taxes thereafter.
+MSCI World Index results reflect dividends net of withholding taxes, and MSCI ACWI results reflect dividends gross of withholding taxes through December 31, 2021, and dividends net of withholding taxes thereafter.

-3From April 16, 1984, through December 31, 1987, the MSCI EAFE (Europe, Australasia, Far East) Index was used as EuroPacific Growth Fund's index because the MSCI ACWI (All Country World Index) ex USA did not yet exist.
+§From April 16, 1984, through December 31, 1987, the MSCI EAFE (Europe, Australasia, Far East) Index was used as EuroPacific Growth Fund's index because the MSCI ACWI (All Country World Index) ex USA did not yet exist.
 Since January 1, 1988, the MSCI ACWI ex USA has been used.
 The MSCI ACWI ex USA is a free float-adjusted market capitalization-weighted index that is designed to measure results of more than 40 developed and emerging equity markets, excluding the United States.
 The MSCI EAFE Index is a free float-adjusted market capitalization-weighted index that is designed to measure developed equity market results, excluding the United States and Canada.
 The MSCI EAFE Index reflects dividends net of withholding taxes.
-The MSCI ACWI ex USA reflects dividends gross of withholding taxes through December 31, 2000, and dividends net of withholding taxes thereafter.
+The MSCI ACWI ex USA reflects dividends gross of withholding taxes through December 31, 2021, and dividends net of withholding taxes thereafter.

-Figures shown are past results for Class R-6 shares and are not predictive of results in future periods.
+Figures shown are past results and are not predictive of results in future periods.
 Current and future results may be lower or higher than those shown.
+Investing for short periods makes losses more likely.
 Prices and returns will vary, so investors may lose money.
-Investing for short periods makes losses more likely.
+View mutual fund expense ratios and returns.

 Investments are not FDIC-insured, nor are they deposits of or guaranteed by a bank or any other entity, so they may lose value.